decaf-dev/vaultexplorer.com/docs/guides/filter-by-all-tags.md

 This guide will help you set up filtering for tags in the frontmatter or the body of your markdown notes.

-This guide assumes that you have activated [premium features](/docs/premium/) for your vault.

 ## Create a property rule

 1. Add a filter group